What is SCORM, and Overview of Integrating SCORM with AOM

 - Use SCORM authoring tools to easily create engaging, interactive content for students.

-Academy Of Mine is SCORM compliant, supporting these SCORM versions:
+Academy Of Mine is a SCORM compliant LMS supporting these SCORM versions:

 - SCORM 2004